Norfolk Boreas Offshore Wind Farm

 Vattenfall is developing a proposal for Norfolk Boreas Offshore Wind Farm, a 1.8 gigawatt (GW) capacity project.
 The proposed development area is located adjacent to sister project Norfolk Vanguard, covers 725km2 and is approximately 72km from shore at its nearest point.

-The scale of the Norfolk Boreas project means it is classed as a Nationally Significant Infrastructure Project (NSIP) under the Planning Act 20018.
+The scale of the Norfolk Boreas project means it is classed as a Nationally Significant Infrastructure Project (NSIP) under the Planning Act 2008.
 Following extensive pre-application consultation, we submitted our application for Development Consent to the Planning Inspectorate.
 The Planning Inspectorate formally accepted our Development Consent Order (DCO) Application for the proposed Norfolk Boreas Offshore Wind Farm on Thursday 4th July 2019 and examination concluded on 12th October 2020.
-We now await a consent decision.
-For further information, please see the Norfolk Boreas pages of The Planning Inspectorate website .
+Since this time, the Secretary of State has requested further information about the project and is receiving comments on these submissions.
+As such, the deadline for the consent decision has been re-set to being no later than 10th December 2021.
+For further information, please see the Norfolk Boreas pages of The Planning Inspectorate website.

 For more information on the examination of Norfolk Boreas and the NSIP process visit the PINS website.